 But right before sunset, when the temperature goes down, the haze disappears to reveal the most beautiful view one could hope for.

 Looking down at the Ocean, it is possible to see people riding the waves with their surfboards; others paragliding; some running or playing football at the beach; and many simply enjoying a walk with their better halves.

 It’s a great show, and it’s 100% free.

 7. Food Tour with a local

-I can’t think of a better way to get to know a destination than through its food, flavours and gastronomic traditions.
+I can’t think of a better way to get to know a destination than through its food, flavors, and gastronomic traditions.
 We learned about Lima by taking a food tour with a local.

 Our guide, a Limeño called David, has spent his whole life in Peru’s vibrant capital.
 He introduced us to the city during an immersive gastro-cultural tour with Da Taste of Peru.

-We learned about Peru’s sandwich culture, tried corn drink chicha morada and superfood Lúcuma smoothie.
-David gave us all the inside info on Lima’s best restaurants and we had a seafood fest at one of Lima’s best.
+We learned about Peru’s sandwich culture and tried the corn drink chicha Morada and the superfood Lúcuma smoothie.
+David gave us all the inside info on Lima’s best restaurants, and we had a seafood feast at one of Lima’s best.

-We explored street art in the Barranco, three types of coffee and three different methods to make it in a neighbourhood coffee shop.
-We discovered the food market, the historical centre of Lima and saw dancing in the streets.
+We explored street art in the Barranco, three types of coffee, and three different methods to make it in a neighborhood coffee shop.
+We discovered Lima’s food market and historical center and saw dancing in the streets.

 8. Visit the Historic Center of Lima